josephturnerjr/urllib2.VerifiedHTTPS/README.md

 ## Example

 See the file example.py for example usage.
 Note that the handler will do domain verification as well (assuming the flag is set), but I don't have a server with an installed signed cert with the wrong domain to test against.

+## Useful informations

+This has been tested well on Python 2.6.2, but should work as far back as 2.4, assuming there is an ssl module (or an ssl_compat module.. we used to roll our own for older systems).